 CBT Nurse Therapist, NHS Forth Valley

-This cognitive behaviour therapy nurse therapist devised and introduced an evidence-based low intensity psychological interventions programme addressing mental health and offending behaviour in her trust’s prison settings.
+This cognitive behaviour therapy nurse therapist introduced an evidence-based low intensity psychological interventions programme addressing mental health and offending behaviour in her health board’s prison settings.
 Mental health nurses in a pilot prison were trained and patients recruited, with support and supervision from Heather.
 The cost-effective programme – patients receive care to match their needs – was expanded to two further prisons.
 Evaluation has shown significant improvements in patients’ behaviours and presentation.
 Psychometric rating scales also indicated significant improvements.
 All participants completed the patient satisfaction form and all scored 4.5 out of 5.
 They reported less anxiety, fewer panic attacks, reduced feelings of isolation and greater peer support.

 Ward Manager, Elysium Healthcare

 Ward manager Jessica has trained nurses and support workers to use traditional oral storytelling with patients in forensic hospitals to improve the therapeutic relationship.
 Storytelling is used in pre-planned sessions with groups or individuals, or spontaneously when a patient needs to be calmed.
 Jessica’s research shows it creates a positive atmosphere and distracts patients from stressful situations or distressing thoughts and emotions.
 It is used to engage patients being cared for in isolation.
 Nurses report it is helpful

 in volatile situations, avoiding extra medication or the use of physical interventions.
 It has improved relationships between nurses and patients, and nurses’ confidence and self-awareness.
 Jessica’s work has attracted interest in the UK and internationally.